-The main concentration of credit risk to which the Trust is exposed arises from cash and cash equivalents and amounts due from other receivables.
+The main concentration of credit risk to which the Trust is exposed arises from brokers, receivables, cash and cash equivalents.

 Concentrations of credit risk are minimised primarily by:

 - ensuring counterparties, together with the respective credit limits, are approved; and - ensuring transactions are undertaken with a large number of counterparties.